slimsuite/depthsizer/DepthSizer.md

-depdensity=T/F  : Whether to use the BUSCO depth density profile in place of modal depth in legacy mode [True] depadjust=INT   : Advanced R density bandwidth adjustment parameter [12] seqstats=T/F    : Whether to output CN and depth data for full sequences as well as BUSCO genes [False]
+depdensity=T/F  : Whether to use the BUSCO depth density profile in place of modal depth in legacy mode [True] depadjust=INT   : Advanced R density bandwidth adjustment parameter [12] seqstats=T/F    : Whether to output CN and depth data for full sequences as well as BUSCO genes [False] fragmented=T/F  : Whether to use Fragmented as well as Complete BUSCO genes for SC Depth estimates [False]
 ### ~ Forking options ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ###
 forks=X         : Number of parallel sequences to process at once [0] killforks=X     : Number of seconds of no activity before killing all remaining forks.
 [36000]